Course evaluation and analysis of doctoral courses

 - Tell students what has not been changed and why the recommendations of the previous students were not followed.

 Towards the end of the course:

-- Tell students what kind of information is expected to be obtained with the survey and how the information is intended to be used.
+- Tell students what kind of information is expected to be obtained with the course evaluation and how the information is intended to be used.

-- Tell students when they can expect to get feedback about the questionnaire and how.
+- Tell students when they can expect to get feedback about the survey and how.

 After the course:

-- Give feedback to the course participants on the outcome of the course evaluation (and the course director's evaluation).
+- Give feedback to the course participants on the outcome of the course evaluation (and the course analysis).
 Tell them what changes are planned for the next course occasion, as a result of their feedback as well as what will not be considered and why.

 It is important that the students know that they have been listened to.
 Moreover, the students often say that they will get more involved if they know that their opinions are taken into account.

 Course evaluation according to the Higher Education Ordinance